gavinmcfarland/figma-table-creator/DEVREADME.md

 ### Remote Files

 A list of files stored on the `document` used by the plugin.
 This is so the user can select a new default template to create tables from.
+These files are taken from clientStorage and therefore makes one person's recent files with data visible to another user.

 ```js
 getDocumentData('remoteFiles')